 The Stockyards Museum is one of the cool free things to do in Fort Worth.

-There are picnic areas, boat launches for canoes and kayaks, equestrian trails, and even a slalom water-ski course located along the Trinity Trails.
+Picnic areas, boat launches for canoes and kayaks, equestrian trails, and even a slalom water-ski course along the Trinity Trails.

 This is one of the best free things to do in Fort Worth.